MarioLisbona/CA-T1A1-workbook/README.md

 **Identify** and **explain** common and important components and concepts of web development markup languages

 - **tags**
-  - Tags wrap the elements content.
+  - Tags wrap the element's content.
 They signal how the content will be displayed as well as the beginning and end point for that particular element.
 (Erika Varagouli 2021) [^1]
 - **Elements**
-  - These are responsible for showing where an element begins and ends.
+  - Tags indicate where an element starts and ends.
+An element consists of the tags and the content that is enclosed by those tags.
 (Erika Varagouli 2021) [^2]
 - **Presentational Markup**
-  - This type of markup is what is used in word processors and is nearly always hidden from the authors, editors and readers of the document.
+  - This is the type of markup used in word processors and is nearly always hidden from the authors, editors and readers of the document.
 It uses binary codes embedded in documents to affect the text in a process coined WYSIWYG - What You See Is What You Get.
 (Wikipedia) [^3]
 - **Procedural Markup**
   - With procedural markup, the instructions on how to process the text are embedded in the text itself.
 Markdown is a great example of this.
 The document's text is processed from top to bottom and when encountered, the procedural markup is applied to the text it is associated with.
 (Wikipedia) [^4]
 - **Descriptive Markup / Semantic Markup**